neuefische/web-exercises/sessions/backend-read/products/README.md

 - `price` (Number)
 - `currency` (String)

-On the root of the project, create a `.env.local` file which uses the `MONGODB_URI` environment variable and your MongoDB connection string.
+At the root of the project, create a `.env.local` file which uses the `MONGODB_URI` environment variable and your MongoDB connection string.

 - Its content should look like this: `MONGODB_URI=mongodb://localhost:27017/fish-shop`.